How to Start Trading for Beginners

 Building Your Trading Plan

 A trading plan is your roadmap to consistent profits.
 It should include: your trading style (scalping, day trading, swing trading), preferred instruments and sessions, entry and exit criteria, risk per trade, daily/weekly goals, and rules for when NOT to trade.
-Keep a trading journal to track every trade — what worked, what didn't, and why.
-Review your journal weekly to identify patterns and improve.
-The best traders are systematic, not emotional.
+Keep a trading journal to track every trade.

 Essential Trading Tools and Resources